DCurrent/chronoscript-dc-random/README.md

 ## Installation

-1. Download and unzip dc_vars folder into your data/scripts folder.
+1. Download and unzip dc_d20 folder into your data/scripts folder.
-1. #include data/scripts/d20/main.c into any other script you would like to add random number functionality to.
+1. #include data/scripts/dc_d20/main.c into any other script you would like to add random number functionality to.
 1. Open config.h to modify default values used in the library.

 ## Use Cases